 - electric ones automatically shut themselves off when the cutting is done;

 - occasionally an electric can opener might drop the can.
-Usually this means that washers are needed to shim the space behind the piece that guides the can, to close up the space between it and the cutter;
+Usually this means that washers are needed to shim the space behind the piece that guides the can, to close up the space between it and the cutter.

-You can also get battery powered ones.
+You can also get battery powered can openers.

-You can oil your Can Opener once in a while with lightweight machine oil or sewing machine oil.
+You can oil your can opener once in a while with lightweight machine oil or sewing machine oil.
 After you oil it, dab the gears with the piece of paper towel to get excess oil off.

 The first tin cans were iron coated in tin.
 Only when cans got made of thinner metal over time did can openers become possible.
 The first can opener was patented in America in 1858 by Ezra J. Warner of Waterbury, Connecticut.